pduranti/mercadolibre.github.com/_posts/guide/category/2012-08-07-category-introduction.markdown

   ],
 {% endhighlight %}

-Take a look how MercadoLibre use this path:
+Take a look how MercadoLibre uses this path to show item's category:

 ![path to category root](/images/path-category-root.png)

 ### Children category

 As you can see this category don't have children, so it could be used to list an item.
-If you need to define which is the best category for your item see [related](/choose-category-for-an-item) section.
+If you need to define which is the best category for your item see this [related section](/choose-category-for-an-item).

 ## Mandatory attributes